jacintak/jacintak.github.io/model/index.md

 # Things to consider {#species-dist}

 ## But what about species distributions?
 This is apparently a common misconception about mechanistic models for people trying it out themselves.
 They build a model but realise it's for a single site or time point.
-Really, a mechanistic species distribution model requies a spatial component.
+Really, a mechanistic species distribution model requires a spatial component.
 This can be achieved either by using rasters or by repeatedly computing single sites across spatial grids, maybe using a supercomputer.
-So getting a working model is most of the hard work, after that, it is a matter of scaling up your computing power.
+Getting a working model is most of the hard work, after that, it is a matter of scaling up your computing power.

 ## Extending mechanistic models
 A beauty of mechanistic modelling is its modularity.